 Day and night from 19 March to 9 May 2021.

-The first lockdown in 2020 motivated Foundation B.a.d. to create a permanently accessible exhibition space of 18 window displays viewable from the street.
+The first lockdown in 2020 motivated Foundation B.a.d. to create an exhibition space of 18 window displays viewable from the street.

 White Palm Tree

 White Palm Tree is a hand-tufted tapestry Elen Braga made during her residency at Buitenplaats Brienenoord.
 She invited Maurice Meewisse and Sander Zweerts de Jong, two artists with whom she is currently working with on her residedncy, to present their work too.

 Thom Driver has curated a show of recent video works by a disparate group of artists, musicians and filmmakers.
 The title is a play on the aesthetics of storefront visual merchandising.
 This encoding of capitalism into a sugar rush of colour, form and movement can be experienced daily in almost any city.
 The accepted ubiquity of store displays makes them all the more seductive, claiming the attention of even the busiest passer-by, many of whom are unconscious of the fact.